PheeZz/wireguard-bot/README.md

    WG_SERVER_PRESHARED_KEY= <str>
    #path to wireguard config file, default /etc/wireguard/wg0.conf
    WG_CFG_PATH = '/etc/wireguard/wg0.conf'
-   #token for telegram invoice payments, if you don't use payments, just leave it empty
+   #token for telegram invoice payments, if you don't use payments, just leave it empty (NOW IT'S NOT WORKING)
    PAYMENTS_TOKEN = <str>
    #your telegram id, you can get it from @userinfobot or @myidbot or @RawDataBot
    ADMINS_IDS = <str>
    #your bank card number, if you will use payments with "handmade" method
    PAYMENT_CARD = <str>
+   #any text you want to show in the start of every peer config file (for example in case MYVPN_pheezz_PC.conf - "MYVPN" is prefix)
+   CONFIGS_PREFIX = <str>

    #name of your database
    DATABASE = <str>